BlvckBytes/docs-component-markup/docs/tag_syntax.md

 ## Placeholders

 In order to substitute variables and various expressions in general into designated slots, said expressions are simply to be wrapped twice by a pair of matching curly-brackets.
-Let's assume that the variable `player` holds a string-value of `"Steve"`, then the markup
+Let's assume that the variable `l-me: player` holds a string-value of `l-me: 'Steve'`, then the markup

 ```component-markup
 <red>Hello, {{player}}!